polar-app/polar-app/.journals/BURTON.md

     - TODO: I need to implement deletes and removing all the tags on all the docInfos and annotations and then persisting things back out.

+    - DONE: If I add a tag to a doc in the repository, the tags in the viewer are not updated.

+    - DONE: The viewer doesn't seem to get any updates from firebase.
+We will have to figure out how to unify this datastore with the disk datastore.

+    - The tag popover doesn't position itself properly to the left of the tab button

+    - PersistenceLayerMutator needs to properly delete tags from any annotation type with a 'tags' property...

     - Should flashcards have tags?
         - Should objects inherit the tags of their parent?

     - Should comments have tags?

-    - If I add a tag to a doc in the repository, the tags in the viewer are not updated.

-    - The viewer doesn't seem to get any updates from firebase.
-We will have to figure out how to unify this datastore with the disk datastore.
+    - the annotation viewer doesn't have updated UserTags I think...

+    - NOW the main issue is that we're replicating to Firebase, and then the data is getting re-replicated BACK locally..

-## Things to test:
+## Things to test before release:

     - If I update the tag on the doc, make sure all the dependent annotations update as well.

     - make sure migration of user tags works without cloud sync being used

+    - that building the new tags db works for local + cloud + web

 # 2020-03-04